For senior leaders ready to plan their graceful dismount from the corporate beast

 The methodology

-Most people in their 40s and 50s are not looking to retire.
-They are looking to refire — to redirect the accumulated energy, experience and wisdom of a high-achieving career into a life that is genuinely and fully theirs.
+Most senior leaders are not looking to retire.
+They are looking to leave well — to carry the mastery, energy and wisdom of a high-achieving career into a life that is genuinely and fully theirs.
+EXIT maps that passage in seven stages, from the summit to the open trail.
+The coaching gathers them into three movements.

 Operating from genuine meaning.
 Connected to something larger than the role, the salary or the status.
 Energy is sustainable and self-renewing.